gautemo/Gaute-Meek-Olsen/src/today-i-learned/kotlin-test-fun-backticks.md

 category: Kotlin
 ---

 Kotlin allows you to name functions with backticks, allowing you to put spaces in the name to write a sentence.
 This isn't very nice for ordinary functions.
-But for your unit tests, this is perfect, since you never call this functions yourself.
+But for your unit tests, this is perfect, since you never call these functions yourself.
 This improves readability a lot.
 No need for CamelCase or Snake_case.

 ```kotlin
 import org.junit.jupiter.api.Test